soccin/Compgen2016_VariantCalling/Labs/1_Intro2BashScripting/exercises/1_BashProgramming.md

 ```

-Feel free to add more; you can find some of the 2 character langague codes at: (https://en.wikipedia.org/wiki/ISO_639-1).
+Feel free to add more; you can find some of the 2 character language codes at: (https://en.wikipedia.org/wiki/ISO_639-1).

 Runs the command.
 How would you set the `$LOCALE` variable?
 Remember `export`.